1jour1vin

 Eye

-Golden color, silver highlights on the disc
+Golden color, with silvery highlights on the disc

 Nose